Residential Water Heater

 The top of the line high-efficiency model is the:

-Tankless Residential Water Heaters
+Tankless Residential Water Heater

 Electric tankless water heaters are designed according to the amount of hot water required at peak use times.
 The water heater has a series of heating elements that are activated based on the demand.
 As water demand increases more elements are activated.
 This is different from an electric tank water heater where the elements are never on at the same time.
 As a result, the electric tankless water heater requires a 240 Volt circuit for each element in the water heater so an electrician will also need to be involved in the project.